avlcodemonkey/FeatureFlags/README.md

     - Methods to
         - ~~Get all feature flags~~
         - ~~Get specific feature flag by name~~
-        - Get feature flag value for user.
+        - Get feature flag value for user, with unit tests
     - ~~Add caching for feature flag definitions in client, configurable with appSettings.
 Default 15 minutes.~~
     - ~~Add a clear cache method.~~
     - ~~Add appSettings for cache lifetime.~~